 Eric McClure

 Eric McClure is StreetsPAC's Executive Director and Treasurer.
-He's a co-founder of Park Slope Neighbors, a grassroots community-advocacy organization based in Brooklyn.
+He currently serves as the chairperson of Brooklyn Community Board 6, and is a co-founder of Park Slope Neighbors, a grassroots community-advocacy organization.